 - The roads can be slippery.

-When we were there the temperature varied from -5 °C to +5 °C. These are not just the ultimate lows and highs over the course of a day (this time of the year), but can also vary quickly when driving through the valleys are along the fjords.
-At some points the temperature dropped quickly and the roads all of a sudden got slippery.
+When we were there the temperature varied from -5 °C to +5 °C. These are not just the ultimate lows and highs over the course of a day (this time of the year).
+The temperature can also vary quickly from place to place.
+You notice this when driving through the valleys and along the fjords.
+At some points during our stay the temperature dropped quickly and the roads all of a sudden got slippery over a distance of just a few kilometers.
 Even with spiked winter tyres on our rental car, the car still slipped in some places.
 I personally get a bit stressed behind the wheel in these conditions, but my wife had no problems driving here.

 We left the city for Sommarøy to hike.
 The drive there leads you over roads with nice scenic views, especially near the bridge taking you from the island of Kvaløya to the island of Sommarøya.

 We parked the car at Anne-Grete Jensen Havfrua Kro, where we had a nice cup of tea (at a very reasonable price for Norwegian standards) before crossing the small bridge to Hillesøya.
 Continuing down the road there is a T-section.
 If you go right here, you will see a parking lot adjacent to a red house, where you can park your car.
 Bring cash though.
 Parking is 50 NOK that you have to put in cash in a mailbox.
 There is no one to check if you actually did, but be good and pay for parking.

 This parking lot is the starting point of a rather steep hike up the mountain.
 It turned out that Anne-Grete and we have different definitions of what can be called an easy hike.
 It probably is a for the more experienced hikers, but at some point it became too steep for me and we had to turn back.
-The trail is lined with a rope that you can you use as support, but this not enough to pull yourself over the bigger rocks.
+The trail is lined with a rope that you can you use for support, but this not enough to pull yourself over the bigger rocks.

 The vista from halfway the trail is still very nice though.